Parents, grandparents to blame for half of child poisonings, study says - KTVZ

 Research shows that 70% of emergency department visits for unsupervised medication exposures in young children are because they have taken pills, or what science calls “solid dose medications.”

 But how do the kids get the pills?
-Is childproof packaging not working, or is there something else at play?
+Is child-resistant packaging not working, or is there something else at play?

 To find out, researchers trained workers at five poison control centers to ask specific questions of caregivers worried about children who had swallowed solid pills without their knowledge.
 Liquids, gums and lozenges were excluded, as were pills that were crushed to mix with food.